HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

 ## Conclusion

 Compared with [last year's Almanac](../2019/compression), there is a clear trend towards using more text compression.
-The number of requests that don't use any text compression went down a little more than 2%, while at the same time the use of brotli has increased by almost 2%.
+The number of requests that don't use any text compression went down a little more than 2%, while at the same time the use of Brotli has increased by almost 2%.
 The Lighthouse scores have improved significantly.

 Text compression is widely used for the relevant formats, although there is still a significant percentage of HTTP requests that could benefit from additional compression.
 You can profit from taking a close look at the configuration of your server and set compression methods and levels to your need.
 A great impact for a more positive user experience could be made by carefully choosing defaults for the most popular http servers.